unfoldedcircle/core-api/doc/entities/entity_voice_assistant.md

-# DRAFT Voice Assistant Entity
+# Voice Assistant Entity

-> [!CAUTION]
-> This is a work in progress.
-Entity definition and data structures might still change.
-> Verification is required by at least one reference implementation.

 > [!NOTE]
-> Home Assistant integration is used as the first reference implementation, followed by Android TV.
+> The [Home Assistant integration](https://github.com/unfoldedcircle/integration-home-assistant) is used as the first
+> reference implementation, followed by Android TV.

 A voice assistant entity interacts with a voice assistant or sends voice commands to voice-capable devices.
 It can request an audio stream from the Remote's microphone when the user pushes the voice button.